 Barbara is an award-winning full-time artist based in Ottawa, Ontario who paints the people and places she sees all around her.
-Her paintings are in individual and corporate collections in Canada and internationally.
+Her paintings are in individual, corporate and public collections in Canada and internationally.

 In Ottawa Barbara is represented by Koyman Galleries.
 Koyman Galleries is Canada’s largest commercial art gallery with over 13,000 square feet of beautiful gallery space located at 1771 St. Laurent Boulevard.